 Form 8850 is filed with the state workforce agency, not the IRS.
 You may submit via fax if your state workforce agency is equipped to accept filings via facsimile transmissions.
 Contact your state WOTC coordinator to inquire.
 Electronic filing is also permitted but also limited by whether your state workforce agency is prepared to accept such filings.
 As of today, the only states that are so prepared are: Alabama, Arizona, Arkansas, Colorado, Florida, Illinois, Kansas, Kentucky, Minnesota, New Jersey, Ohio, Pennsylvania, and South Carolina.

-Next Steps: Guess What?
-You Get to Fill Out MORE Forms After 8850
+Next Steps: Even MORE Forms After 8850

 After filing the 8850, you must also complete either ETA Form 9062 or ETA Form 9061 with your state WOTC coordinator.
 Use 9062 if the job applicant was provided the 9062 (conditional certification form) from a participating agency (such as the Job Corps), and otherwise use the 9061.
 Form 9061 is also available in Spanish.